connectivecpp/shared-buffer/README.md

 The unit test uses utilities from Connective C++'s [utility-rack](https://github.com/connectivecpp/utility-rack).

-Specific version (or branch) specs for the dependenies are in `test/CMakeLists.txt`.
+Specific version (or branch) specs for the dependencies are in the [test/CMakeLists.txt](test/CMakeLists.txt) file, look for the `CPMAddPackage` commands.

 ## Build and Run Unit Tests